me-anuragg/react-erp-system/README.md

 # react-erp-system
 A modern ERP dashboard built with React, Tailwind CSS, and Lucide icons.
 Includes products, customers, sales, and authentication modules.
 Fully responsive ERP management system UI built using React + Tailwind CSS.
-Here is a clean, professional **README.md** you can copy directly into your repo 👇 (Structured, neat, and suitable for GitHub.)

 ---